Gilberto Gil

-Gilberto Passos Gil Moreira (/pt/; born 26 June 1942), is a Brazilian singer-songwriter and politician, known for both his musical innovation and political activism.
+Gilberto Passos Gil Moreira (/pt-BR/; born 26 June 1942) is a Brazilian singer-songwriter and politician, known for both his musical innovation and political activism.
 From 2003 to 2008, he served as Brazil's Minister of Culture in the administration of President Luiz Inácio Lula da Silva.
 Gil's musical style incorporates an eclectic range of influences, including rock, Brazilian genres including samba, African music, and reggae.

 Gil started to play music as a child and was a teenager when he joined his first band.
 He began his career as a bossa nova musician and began to write songs that reflected a focus on political awareness and social activism.
 He was a key figure in the música popular brasileira and tropicália movements of the 1960s, alongside artists such as longtime collaborator Caetano Veloso.
 The Brazilian military regime that took power in 1964 saw both Gil and Veloso as a threat, and the two were held for nine months in 1969 before they were told to leave the country.
 Gil moved to London, but returned to Bahia in 1972 and continued his musical career, while also working as a politician and environmental advocate.
 His album Quanta Live won Best World Album at the 41st Annual Grammy Awards, and the album Eletracústico won the Best Contemporary World Music Album at the 48th Annual Grammy Awards.